 - Measure radio, infrared, gamma, and x-ray emissions from extraterrestrial sources.

-What an Astronomer Should Know
+Things an Astronomer Should Know How to Do

 Science: Using scientific rules and methods to solve problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.